justinmahar/netlify-domain-redirector/README.md

 ## Options

-You can set the following environment variables strings to modify the behavior and appearance of this application.
+You can set the following environment variables to modify the behavior and appearance of this application.

 | Environment Variable                       | Description                                                                                                                                                                                                                                                                                 |
 | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |